-A well-respected member of the college coaching community, Fran O'Hanlon begins his 18th season as the head coach of the Lafayette basketball program.
+A well-respected member of the college coaching community, Fran O'Hanlon begins his 20th season as the head coach of the Lafayette basketball program.
 He is the longest tenured coach in the Patriot League, has won three conference titles and owns two NCAA Tournament appearances.
 The native of Philadelphia holds the record for games coached in the Patriot League with 564 entering the 2014-15 season.
 O'Hanlon enters the 2014-15 campaign with a 269-295 career record.

 On three occasions, O'Hanlon has been named the Patriot League Coach of the Year in a vote of his peers, most recently winning the award at the conclusion of the 2009-10 season.
 In that campaign, the Leopards were a unanimous pick to finish last in the 2009 Patriot League Preseason Poll, but posted a 19-13 overall mark and were 8-6 in the Patriot League.
 It was the most wins for the Lafayette program since 1999-00.

 Lafayette was saddled with injuries a season ago, finishing the year with an 11-20 overall mark and a 6-12 record in Patriot League play.
 Seth Hinrichs and Joey Ptasinski were both named to the Patriot League Academic All-League team, while Hinrichs was a Third Team All-League selection and Nick Lindner garnered All-Rookie Team laurels.